 During your final year, you have the opportunity to bring all aspects of the course together in a final multimedia project on a subject linked to political science.

-As a student at one of the UK’s leading social science institutions and one of the most prestigious Government departments in Europe, you are uniquely placed to acquire a deep understanding of the world you report on.
+As a student at one of the UK’s leading social science institutions, you are uniquely placed to acquire a deep understanding of the world you report on.
+You will join our Department of Literature, Film, and Theatre Studies and our Department of Government where you will join our diverse community of students from all corners of the globe.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.